manu19901991/H5-GPDMA-workshop-test-main/i3c/handson_i3c_target.md

 ```

 # Target main loop
-After this step you can build and program target board
+After this step you can build and program the target board then move to the next chapers **Board Connection and results**

 ```c
  /* USER CODE BEGIN WHILE */